 With the increase in mask-wearing and stress, it’s no wonder that the term “maskne” has become part of our daily vernacular.
-Between myself and those around me, the term is brought up at least once a day—if not more.
 That said, breakouts haven't been an issue for me in my adult life.
 With the implementation of a regimented skincare routine, I managed to tackle all of my past high school breakout issues.
 Add masks to the mix, though, and my chin and cheeks have been sweaty, clogged, and breaking out for months.

 I wanted to find a spot treatment that would help.
 It couldn’t dry out my skin or cause an increase in redness or inflammation.
 Although this seems like an easy task, I tried countless products before finding Kate Somerville's EradiKate Acne Treatment.
 It’s the only product that I have tried that not only doesn’t dry out my sensitive skin, but that has shown real results, and quickly.

 Kate Somerville's Eradikate Acne Treatment has become an essential part of my nightly skin-clearing skincare regimen.